sorbaathens/academic-website/README.md

 + trail tools - list them
 + soil tac
-+ a space - see Coldwater Fat Tire folks outfit as an example
-+ mini skid
 + help us provide membership perks and rewards
 + board members who don't have a day job